Hurricane Camille: Caribbean and Offshore Gulf of Mexico

+Across Cuba, five people died during Camille's passage, and damage was estimated at $5 million.
+The hurricane severely damaged sugar and tobacco plantations.
 While making its first landfall in Cuba, Camille produced winds of 92 mph in the city of Guane.
-Rainfall reached 10 in in western Cuba and nearby Isla de la Juventud, also known as Isle of Pines.
+Rainfall reached 10 in in western Cuba and nearby Isla de la Juventud.
 On Isla de la Juventud, the storm inflicted damage to about 100 houses.
-Throughout Pinar del Río Province, Camille caused heavy damage, primarily from river flooding; about 20,000 people were left homeless in the province.
-Five people died in Cuba during Camille's passage, and damage was estimated at $5 million.
+In Pinar del Río Province, Camille caused heavy damage, primarily from river flooding, resulting in a state of emergency.
+About 20,000 people were left homeless in the province.

+In its formative stages, Camille produced light rainfall and squalls across Grand Cayman.
+The hurricane increased rainfall across Central America.
+In Costa Rica, the rains caused flooding and clogged sewer lines in the capital city San Jose.
+In southeastern Mexico, the hurricane dropped heavy but beneficial rainfall.

 In the open Gulf of Mexico, the hurricane produced wave heights of 70 to 75 ft, as measured by Shell Oil Company.
 This greatly exceeded the predicted maximum wave heights of 20 ft when the oil platforms were first built.
-Along the ocean floor, the storm created mudslides, and the combination with strong waves and winds destroyed three oil platforms, including one that at the time was the deepest oil well.
-Property damages to the offshore oil industry were initially estimated at $100 million.
+Along the ocean floor, the storm created mudslides, and the combination with strong waves and winds destroyed three oil platforms, including one that at the time was the world's deepest oil well.
+Property damage to the offshore oil industry were initially estimated at $100 million.
 The strongest winds associated with Camille were recorded by an anemometer on a drilling rig off the eastern Louisiana coast; the device recorded a gust of 172 mph, along with 10-minute sustained winds of 130 mph, before it failed.
 Several oil platforms foundered, or filled with water, while pipelines were wrecked by the strong waves.